albar965/littlenavmap-manual/en/APPENDIX.md

 If something goes wrong send me any involved files like KML, PLN or BGL \(if copyright permits\), _Little Navmap_'s log file and configuration file which both can be located in the about dialog.
 My e-mail address is shown in the about dialog of _Little Navmap_ as well.

-Please add all steps that are neccessary to reproduce the error.
+Please add all steps that are necessary to reproduce the error.

 When an error occurs during loading of the scenery library send me the offending BGL file if possible.
 The full name and path of the file is shown on top of the error dialog if a specific BGL is the cause.